It’s that time of the year isn’t it?

 Revenue wise, there was hardly a blip on the radar considering my family had at least 70% of my day-to-day focus.
 There was a mere 16% decrease overall.
 That amazed me.

-And despite not following any of the “rules of launching”, my Next Chapter Success Circle masterminds, one of my very favourite ways of supporting my clients, filled up.
+And despite not following any of the “rules of launching”, my Next Chapter business masterminds, one of my very favourite ways of supporting my clients, filled up.
 So quickly.
-With such beautifully aligned women my heart almost exploded!
+With such beautifully aligned women, my heart almost exploded!
 I’m even tempted to run a fourth if the need is there – you can see what the experience entails here if it calls you.

 So, what have I learned?